sapcc/arc/website/source/docs/api/api.html.markdown

 All tag keys musst be `alphanumeric [a-z0-9A-Z]` and have non empty values.
 In case of an error body will contain the error messages as JSON.

+In case of adding an existing tag the value will be replaced with the new submitted.

 <a href="#back_to_top" class="back_to_top">Top &uarr;</a>

 <a name="delete_agent_tag"></a>